OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod-gui/statemod-gui.md

 The software includes viewing windows for most StateMod data files, model network, and map interface (if spatial data are provided).

-However, CDSS modelers in most cases prefer to use data-centered approach that involves running TSTool and StateDMI software to prepare model input files, and using software such as TSTool to view output.
+However, CDSS modelers in most cases prefer to use a data-centered approach that involves running TSTool and StateDMI software to prepare model input files, and using software such as TSTool to view output.